 NOTICE REGARDING SAFESPORT TRAINING FOR YOUTH COMPETITORS

-All competitors who will be 18 years of age or older on August 31, 2020 MUST complete SafeSport training prior that competitor’s 18th birthday.
-Any 18+ year old competitor who has not successfully completed the SafeSport training will not eligible to compete at any USAC events, including but not limited to, local competitions..
+All competitors who will be 18 years of age or older on August 31, 2020 MUST complete SafeSport training.
+Any of the above-mentioned competitors who has not successfully completed the SafeSport training will have their membership in a "suspended" status not will not eligible to compete at any USAC events, including but not limited to, local competitions..

 Competitors are strongly encouraged to complete SafeSport training as soon as possible as the training takes approximately 90 minutes to complete.
 If you have any questions please contact Sharlee@usaclimbing.org

 2019-2020 BOULDERING LOCAL COMPETITION REGISTRATION

 Below is a list of local competitions with registration opening on the dates/times indicated:

 Registration for local comps in this region fills up quickly.
 We strongly recommend that you register for each comp as early as possible.
 To be eligible for the Regional Championship, competitors will have to participate in at least one Youth Local but will also have to rank Top 16 in at least one USAC Youth Local (Top 16 does not include “extra quota” competitors – see Rule 3.9.1(a)(ii)).
 Climbers can compete at “local” comps outside of the Capital Region to fulfill their comp requirements.